 First offered in 2019, “Women United for Change” dives into the exciting 150-year history of United Methodist Women and its predecessor organizations.
 Learn what women organized for mission accomplished for the church and the world – you might be surprised!

-All are welcome to join us for Mission u, held [INSERT LOCATION AND DATES].
+All are welcome to join us for Mission u, held at].
 In addition to studying deeply together, we will share in worship and song, join together in fellowship, and seek ways to put our faith into action.
 For more information, [ADD CONTACT NAME, EMAIL, PHONE NUMBER, AND/OR WEBSITE].